matt-neave/verificationAwareElixir/report_dump/last meeting.md

 # Introduction
 - Why distributed ? because of the cloud based things.
 - Naranker lecture slides, lecture 1 have examples of 'why distributed?'.
 Need to consider these factors ontop of functional correctness
 - 'Message passing can be more simple to reason about' -- find a reference.
-If someone asks me about it, need to be able to quote it.
+If someone asks me about it, need to be able to quote it.✅
 - Don't need to give the description of Elixir in the introduction. ✅
 - Instead, we want to introduce the project: "we are going to introduce a verification aware programming language for message passing".
 - Currently, too much information.
 Introduction can instead explicitly say the problem statement.
 - "We introduce Verlixir, an analysis tool"... is verlixir not actually a 'verification-aware language'.
 Don't flip between modes of phrasing.
 Just call verlixir a verificaiton-aware language.
 Even though it's elixir, we argue similar languages can be swapped out for elixir (i.e. Go, CSP).
 Clarity about what Verlixir is, keep the story around that. ✅
 #### Objectives
 - Think of goals in a much higher way.
-Capture the interesting and cool things. create a list of interesting things to talk about, pull from the list into the objectives.
+Capture the interesting and cool things. create a list of interesting things to talk about, pull from the list into the objectives. 🐿️
 - Remove the stuff about GO from the introduction. (move them later on)!
-What ElixirV supports could be interesting in the objectives (highlighted as an overview)
+What ElixirV supports could be interesting in the objectives (highlighted as an overview) ✅
 - If global shared memory is mentioned more than once, remove it (at least within a chapter).

 #### Contributions